-Solar beams from Virgo square the moon in Gemini.
+At the last quarter, the moon rises at midnight, peaks at dawn and sets at noon – and this is true all over the world, no matter your time zone.
 Looking down from above, imagine the earth as a vertex of a 90 degree angle.
 At one end of this angle is the moon, and on the other is the sun.
-This is the geometric configuration of a quarter moon, happening twice a month between the new moon and full moon.
+This is the geometric configuration of a quarter moon, happening twice a month.
 At the new moon, the moon is sandwiched between the earth and sun.
 Together these three points form a 180 degree line.
 At the full moon, the earth is sandwiched between the moon and the sun, and these three points once again form a 180 degree line, as seen from above.
 The new moon always falls in the same sign as the sun, wherever he happens to be; the full moon always falls in the opposing constellation of the sun; and quarter moons always fall on the squaring constellations (for example, each year when the Sun is in Virgo, the new moon will always be in Virgo; the first quarter will always be in Sagittarius; the full moon will always be in Pisces; and the last quarter moon will always be in Gemini, as these geometric relationships are fixed and unchanging in the sky).